Social Links: Publishers claim ad blockers violate FTC rules; Twitter bags its “buy button”; has the IoT gone too far?

 By: Aaron P. RubinToday’s companies compete not only for dollars but also for likes, followers, views, tweets, comments and shares.
 “Social currency,” as some researchers call it , is becoming increasingly important and companies are investing heavily in building their social media fan bases.
 In some cases,... ›

 Now Available: The January Issue of Our Socially Aware Newsletter

-- - topics/undefined, Live streaming, Disappearing Content, Marketing, Privacy, Compliance, Wearable Computers
+- - E-Commerce, Live streaming, Disappearing Content, Marketing, Privacy, Compliance, Wearable Computers